localstack/docs/content/en/Integrations/aws-sam/index.md

 $ samlocal --help
 {{< / command >}}

+Start using `samlocal` by deploying a [Hello World Application](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html).
+Please make sure to replace all `sam` calls with `samlocal` when following the AWS tutorial.

 ### Configuration

 * `EDGE_PORT`: Port number under which the LocalStack edge service is available (default: `4566`)